gokul-1998/example-fastapi-1/alembic.md

 - install alembic `pip install alembic`
 - free codecamp video at 10.34.00 minute
 - `alembic init alembic` -> will create a folder called alembic
-- inside the env file import the Base of database file `from app.models import Base`
+- inside the env.py file import the Base of database file `from app.models import Base`
 - also change the `target_metadata = Base.metadata` to Base.metadata
 - put this in env.py file